 It might take you 6 months or a year to find her, so start looking today.
 We don’t advise that you move so fast that you harm the business.
 But, if you’ve said this person is a Next 10%’er, every day he’s there you’re agreeing to suboptimal business results.

 It may sound cavalier to suggest that you terminate The Next 10% of your talent.
 We believe that better corporate returns are easily found in upgrading performance in these roles and that current talent will never deliver superior results.

 By definition, that talent is in the bottom 20% of your performance curve so you shouldn’t be surprised that there’s an opportunity to upgrade.
 It’s easy to fire the bottom 10%.
 High performing companies focus on The Next 10%.

-1 No, this is not legal advice, it’s behavioral advice.
-If you’re going to fire employees, get advice from your corporate legal department or other qualified legal advisor
+1) No, this is not legal advice, it’s behavioral advice.
+If you’re going to fire employees, get advice from your corporate legal department or other qualified legal advisors.

 - Marc Effron, President, Talent Strategy Group

 - Marc founded and leads The Talent Strategy Group and consults globally to the world’s largest and most successful corporations.
 He co-founded the Talent Management Institute and created and publishes TalentQ magazine.
 He co-authored the Harvard Business Review Publishing best-seller One Page Talent Management and 8 Steps to High Performance.